IanFinlayson/exploring-cs/chapter03.md

 ```

 If we did, then it works if your name is Nicole, and it happens to be
-Thursday, but it won\'t work in any other case.
-You also can\'t just
+Thursday, but it won't work in any other case.
+You also can't just
-replace \"Nicole\" and \"Thursday\" with your own name and day.
+replace "Nicole" and "Thursday" with your own name and day.
 If you
 do, it will work for you that day, but not in any other situation.

 What we want is to have the program do the right thing in *every*